A Guide to Old Dubai: What to Eat, See and Do!

 Where to Stay in Old Dubai

-Infused with charm and authenticity, each room is decked out in whitewashed walls, exposed wood ceilings, handwoven rugs, and plush bathrobes.
+I love that this place is infused with charm and authenticity, with each room being decked out in whitewashed walls, exposed wood ceilings, handwoven rugs, and plush bathrobes.
 Step outside, and you’ll find a beautifully tiled pool and courtyard that’s the perfect place to while away the hours sipping Arabian coffee.

-XVA Art Hotel: Tucked away in the Al Fahidi Historical Neighborhood, XVA Art Hotel is easily one of the most popular boutique hotels in Old Dubai.
-There are only 15 bespoke rooms here so it does book up, but if you can manage to snag one, you’ll have the chance to stay in style in the oldest neighborhood in Dubai.
+Tucked away in the Al Fahidi Historical Neighborhood, XVA Art Hotel is easily one of the most popular boutique hotels in Old Dubai.
+There are only 15 bespoke rooms here so it does book up.
+But if you can manage to snag one, you’ll have the chance to stay in style in the oldest neighborhood in Dubai.
 If you can’t get a room, you should still visit to dine at the on-site XVA Café.

-Canopy by Hilton Dubai Al Seef: This place is a popular pick because of its unique in-room amenities, like the Dubai skyline wall art, mid-century decor, yoga mats, and retro minifridges.
-There’s also a great rooftop pool, which is a nice touch during Dubai’s hot summer months!
+Unlike many of the other hotels in Dubai’s heritage districts, Canopy by Hilton Dubai Al Seef is both trendy and modern.
+It’s a popular pick because of its budget-friendly prices and unique in-room amenities, like the Dubai skyline wall art, mid-century decor, yoga mats, and retro minifridges.
+There’s also a great rooftop pool, which is a huge perk during Dubai’s hot summer months!